For all ages, Sunday mornings at 9:45am

 1st-4th Grade will move to Closing Assembly at the end of the Sunday School hour, also in the south side of DeSoto Hall.

-To train our children, ages 2 through 8th Grade, in the principles of the Word of God we use a systematic memory work book.
+To train our children in the principles of the Word of God we use a systematic memory work book, including sections of the catechism and important Bible passages laid out for each year from age 2 through 12th grade.